 “Jewish Theology is an attempt to think through consistently the implications of the Jewish religion.”

 Since 2013, Jewish Theology is available as a field of study at a European institution of higher learning.
 Thus, almost two hundred years after German-Jewish scholar Abraham Geiger made his public plea for equal recognition, Jewish theology is finally on an academic par with Christian theology – as well as with the new Islamic studies centers being established in Germany.
 For the first time ever, a state-funded university allows its students to study the Jewish religion at the academic level.

-The School of Jewish Theology at the University of Potsdam comprises seven professorial chairs, whose teaching and research are entirely dedicated to the rich and multi-faceted history of Judaism over more than three millennia, from ancient times to the present.
+The School of Jewish Theology at the University of Potsdam comprises six professorial chairs, whose teaching and research are entirely dedicated to the rich and multi-faceted history of Judaism over more than three millennia, from ancient times to the present.

 The Jewish Theology curriculum comprises the following core subjects

 - History and Philosophy of the Jewish Religion

 - The Talmud and Rabbinical Literature

 - Hebrew and Aramaic Philology

 Bachelor of Arts / Master of Arts in Jewish Theology